 Group polarization is the finding in psychology that group decisions tend towards the extreme rather than averaging out the preferences of participants.

-Group polarization is the trend to extreme decision-making in groups.
+The definition of group polarization in psychology is that there is a trend to extreme decision-making in groups.

 Would they design something average or something wacky?

-Would they be more likely to come up with the Ford Focus or ‘The Homer’, designed by Homer Simpson in this classic episode of The Simpsons?
+Would they be more likely to come up with a standard looking Ford or ‘The Homer’, designed by Homer Simpson in this classic episode of The Simpsons?